jadamsowers/trailhead/docs/DATABASE_SCHEMA_CLEANUP.md

 # Database Schema Cleanup Plan

 ## Overview
-This document outlines the cleanup plan for the Scouting Outing Manager database schema, addressing migration file proliferation and schema inconsistencies.
+This document outlines the cleanup plan for the Trailhead database schema, addressing migration file proliferation and schema inconsistencies.

 ## Current Issues